Chromite: Crystal structure

 The chemical composition of chromite can be represented as FeCr2O4, with the iron in the +2 oxidation state and the chromium in the +3 oxidation state.
-Chromite, when presented as an ore, or in massive form, forms as fine granular aggregates.
 The structure of the ore can be seen as platy, with breakages along planes of weakness.
 Chromite can also be presented in a thin section.
 The grains seen in thin sections are disseminated with crystals that are euhedral to subhedral.

 Chromite contains Mg, ferrous iron [Fe(II)], Al and trace amounts of Ti.
 Chromite can change into different minerals based on the amounts of each element in the mineral.
 Chromite is a part of the spinel group, which means that it is able to form a complete solid solution series with other members in the same group.
 These include minerals such as chenmingite (FeCr2O4), xieite (FeCr2O4), magnesiochromite (MgCr2O4) and magnetite (Fe2+Fe3+2O4).
 Chenmingite and xieite are polymorphs of chromite while magnesiochromite and magnetite are isostructural with chromite.